zumasys/docs/site/jbase/files/jrf/README.md

 - A preceding select-list of file names can be supplied to the **jrf** command.
 - If it becomes necessary to resize a file specified by the **JEDIFILENAME\_MD** environment variable then you must unset **JEDIFILENAME\_MD** prior to resizing.
 The same holds true for the **JEDIFILENAME\_SYSTEM** environment variable.
-- The temporary file used during the resize operation is created in the directory that the **jrf** command is run from.
-Therefore, a file cannot be resized via Q-pointer, F-pointer or **JEDIFILEPATH** access.
-You must **cd** to the directory where the file exists or specify the full path to the file.
+- The temporary file used during the resize operation is created in the directory from where the **jrf** command is run.
+Therefore a file cannot be resized via Q-pointer, F-pointer or **JEDIFILEPATH** access; you must **cd** to the directory where the file exists or specify the full path to the file.
 - WARNING: The **jrf** utility should ONLY be executed when users are NOT connected to the database otherwise data loss can occur.
 In other words, the file should not be opened by another process.
+- Converting to/from a Mongo file type is only available on jBASE 5.8 forward.

 Back to [Files](./../README.md)